+If you can clearly communicate the value of your solution to your client when in competition, it's likely you will win the sale.
 Remember 88% of people are confused with their insurance options so if you can give them a clear roadmap, it will make it easy for them to choose you.

 People are visual learners so if you can take all of the complicated pricing data and turn it into a simple visual, you are making it easier for them to make a decision.
 Become the path of least resistance for your clients to become the easy choice when in competition.

 This Accenture research highlights the changing behaviour of consumers when purchasing financial products.
 As you can see, consumers are looking for multiple sources to validate information more than ever and need to fully understand their options before taking action.